mbparvezme/theui.dev/src/routes/docs/colors/+page.md

 --ui-text-default : 0 0 0;
 ```
 </Code>
-    <p>That's it!
+    <p class="not-prose">That's it!
 All components using the brand color and the default text color will now reflect the new colors.
 To change other colors, follow the same process.</p>
   </Block>
   <svelte:fragment slot="sidebar">
     <a href="#colorsAndValues">Colors & Default Values</a>